axel-lord/spel-katalog/lua_api.md

 ### `Dialog`
 A table/class representing a dialog boc.
-Has two fields, an array of strings `buttons` and text to display `text`.
+Has three fields, an array of strings `buttons` and text to display `text`, and optionally an array of strings to ignore, that is return nil for `ignore`.

 ### `Letterbox`
 The input to `Image:letterbox` may be one of several other types.